OpenProteinAI/openprotein-docs/src/poet/generate-sequences.md

     code-fold: true
 ---

 This tutorial teaches you how to generate functional sequences conditioned on the sequence context provided by a prompt.
+Use this as a starting point for applications such as generating a diverse library without existing experimental data.
 You will learn how to generate a sequence, then interpret and fine-tune the results.
-Use this as a starting point for generating a diverse library without existing experimental data.

 If you run into any challenges or have questions while getting started, please contact [OpenProtein.AI support](https://www.openprotein.ai/contact){target="_blank"}.

 ## What you need before starting

 This tool requires a multiple sequence alignment (MSA), from which it builds a prompt.
-You can upload your own MSA or have the OpenProtein.AI model generate one for you.
+You can upload your own MSA or have the OpenProtein model generate one for you.
 If you aren't already familiar with prompts, we recommend learning more about OpenProtein.AI's [prompts and prompt sampling methods](./prompts.md) before diving in.

 You also need to know about sampling parameters, which are settings that regulate randomness.
 These include temperature, top-p, and top-k.

-- _Top-p_ (also known as nucleus sampling) limits sampling to amino acids with sum likelihoods which do not exceed the specified value.
-As a result, the list of possible amino acids is dynamically selected based on the sum of likelihood scores achieving the top-p value.
-For example, setting a top-p of 0.8 limits sampling to amino acids summing to an 80% or greater probability.
-Other amino acids are ignored.
+- _Top-p_ limits sampling to amino acids with sum likelihoods which do not exceed the specified value.The lower the top-p, the less random the output will be.

 - _Top-k_ limits sampling to a shortlist of amino acids, where the top-k parameter sets the size of the shortlist.
-For example, setting top-k to 5 means the model samples from the 5 likeliest amino acids at each position.
-Other amino acids are ignored.
+For example, setting top-k to 5 means the model samples from the 5 likeliest amino acids.
+The smaller the k, the less random the output will be.

-- _Temperature_  is a number used to tune the degree of randomness.
+- _Temperature_: Temperature is a number used to tune the degree of randomness.
 A lower temperature means less randomness; a temperature of 0 will always yield the same output.

 A note on the _Random seed_ setting: this determines the state of the random number generator for random sampling.
 If it is set to a specific number, the algorithm will sample the same set of sequences each time.
 We recommend not defining this seed unless you are reproducing a job.